vlaufoo/MatrixMult/README.md

 Where:
 - check is used to add a result validity check for every iteration (used for testing) by setting it to 1 and is 0 by default.
 - block is the value that will be used as the side dimension of the square thread block in the cuda kernel call.
+- type is used to define the type of the matrices' elements.
+The templates all have a default value of `int`, but with this flag that can be changed.
 - debug and numbers are more flags used for testing, and control the amount of information printed to stdout.
 Both are 0 by default. and then
 ```